almothafar/openshift-cartridge-play2/README.md

 Your new application is now published :smiley:

 _**ATTENTION:**_ Publish a dist file is very smart solution but this solution could be fill your openshift gear disk because git repository maintains an history of all dist file versions.
+But with this fork, it will be so easy to just delete the application and recreate it again to get around this issue.

 ## Deploy application from source code
 In order to deploy an application from source follow these steps: